rmehta125/Research_Portfolio/Miscibility/README.md

 ## Overview

-This is a relatively new project I have taken on, now that my analysis of impact-induced melting and mixing begins to draw to a close (see the MeltingMixing folder of this repository).
-This project is in collaboration with Prof. Jie Deng from Princeton University.
+This is a relatively new project we have taken on, working in collaboration with Prof. Jie Deng from Princeton University.
 The main goal is to understand the composition of a body following a massive impact.
 In particular, we are interested in how miscibility plays a role in the material distribution and the structure of the resulting body.
-Miscibility can be understood as the ability of a particle to mix and homogenize with the ambient material surrounding it.
+Miscibility can be understood as the ability of a particle to mix and homogenize with the material surrounding it.
 This property is highly dependent on the temperature and pressure of the material.
-For this project, I have so far simulated a large impact and plotted the temperature and pressure distributions, and used them to determine which particles are miscible.
+For this project, I have so far simulated a large impact and plotted the temperature and pressure distributions.
+I am currently working on determining which particles are miscible.
 Further detail is described below.

 ## Methods